 No wonder, automated and crowdsourced testing markets have been growing in size tremendously in previous years, as companies are starting to use these tools in a race to win their customers with their software.

-The list of benefits crowdsourced testing can give is very enticing, and in some cases, it sounds too good to be true.
+The list of benefits crowdsourced testing can give is very enticing, such as human and technical resources, scalability, price efficiency and many others.
 In our experience, crowdsourced testing can and does yield the promised results.
-However, as with any tool you might be willing to employ, strategy and planning of how you are going to do it, is crucial to its success.
+However, as with any tool you might be willing to employ, strategy, and planning of how you are going to do it is crucial to its success.

-Apart from general product development plans and strategic timelines, there are steps you could take, specifically in testing planning, that can get you as close as possible to defect free software.
+Apart from general product development plans and strategic timelines, there are steps you could take, specifically in test planning, that can get you as close as possible to defect-free software.

-Here we give a comprehensive, however not exhaustive, list of testing types that are most suitable for crowdtesting, so you can squeeze as much as possible from the tool, as well as avoid spending unnecessary resources and effort.
+Below, we give a comprehensive list of software testing types that are most suitable for crowdtesting, so you can squeeze as much as possible from the tool, as well as avoid spending unnecessary resources and effort.

 These testing types include some that are quite obvious, such as: